Safa Giray

 İsmail Safa Giray (5 March 1931 – 20 June 2011) was a Turkish civil engineer and politician from the Motherland Party (Anavatan Partisi, ANAP).
 He was a member of the Turkish parliament and served as Minister of Public Works and Housing, Minister of National Defense, and Minister of Foreign Affairs.

 Early life and education

-Safa Giray was born in İzmir, Turkey in 1931, as a descendant of the former Giray Dynasty.
+Safa Giray was born in İzmir, Turkey in 1931.
 He graduated in 1954 with a degree from the Faculty of Civil Engineering at Istanbul Technical University.